hephzybah/Playground/README.md

 # Playground
 Hello, World.
-This is my little playground
+This is my little playground.
-There is a tyopgraphicel error here.
+There is a typographical error here.
+😎